-"RESOLVED THAT pursuant to the provisions of Section 188 and other applicable provisions of the Companies Act, 2013 ("Act") read with the applicable rules issued under the Act (including any statutory modification(s) or reenactment thereof, for the time being in force), Regulation 23 and other applicable provisions of the Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015, the Company's Policy on "Materiality of Related Party Transactions and also on dealing with Related Party Transactions" and all other applicable laws and regulations, as amended, supplemented or re-enacted from time to time, and pursuant to the consent of the Audit Committee and the consent of the Board of Directors of the Company, the approval of the Members of the Company be and is hereby accorded to the Company to continue with the existing contract(s)/ arrangement(s)/ transaction(s) and/or enter into and/or carry out new contract(s) arrangement(s)/ transaction(s) (whether by way of an individual transaction or transactions taken together or series of transactions or otherwise) with below mentioned related parties ("Related Party"), relating to such transactions the details of which are more particularly set out in the explanatory statement of this Notice, provided that the aggregate amount/value of all such arrangements/transactions/contracts that may be entered into by the Company with the Related Party and remaining outstanding at any one point in time shall not exceed the limits mentioned below during any one financial year, provided that the said transactions are entered into/ carried out on arm's length basis and on such terms and conditions as may be considered appropriate by the Board of Directors (including any authorised Committee thereof);
+"RESOLVED THAT pursuant to the provisions of Section 188 and other applicable provisions of the Companies Act, 2013 ("Act") read with the applicable rules issued under the Act (including any statutory modification(s) or reenactment thereof, for the time being in force), Regulation 23 and other applicable provisions of the Securities and

+Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015, the Company's Policy on "Materiality of Related Party Transactions and also on dealing with Related Party Transactions" and all other applicable laws and regulations, as amended, supplemented or re-enacted from time to time, and pursuant to the consent of the Audit Committee and the consent of the Board of Directors of the Company, the approval of the Members of the Company be and is hereby accorded to the Company to continue with the existing contract(s)/ arrangement(s)/ transaction(s) and/or enter into and/or carry out new contract(s) arrangement(s)/ transactions or otherwise) with below mentioned related parties ("Related Party"), relating to such transactions the details of which are more particularly set out in the explanatory statement of this Notice, provided that the aggregate amount/value of all such arrangements/transactions/contracts that may be entered into by the Company with the Related Party and remaining outstanding at any one point in time shall not exceed the limits mentioned below during any one financial year, provided that the said transactions are entered into/ carried out on arm's length basis and on such terms and conditions as may be considered appropriate by the Board of Directors (including any authorised Committee thereof);

 Nature of Transaction Name of related party Name of the director or key managerial personnel [KMP] who is related, if any and nature of relationship Value of proposed Transaction (Rs.
 In Crores) Sale, supply of any goods, including raw materials, finished products, scrap and capital goods.
 MEL Power Systems FZC is the subsidiary company of Marine Electricals (India) Limited (MEIL) Mr. Vinay Uchil, Chairman & Executive Director, Mr. Venkatesh Uchil, Managing Director 30 Sale, supply of any goods, including raw materials, finished products, scrap and capital goods.
 Xanatos Marine Ltd is the subsidiary company of Marine Electricals (India) Limited (MEIL) Mr. Vinay Uchil, Chairman & Executive Director, Mr. Venkatesh Uchil, Managing Director 20 Sale, supply of any goods, including raw materials, finished products, scrap and capital goods.
-Evigo Charge Private Limited is the subsidiary company of Marine Electricals (India) Limited (MEIL) Mr. Vinay Uchil, Chairman & Executive Director, Mr. Venkatesh Uchil, Managing Director 30 Providing Security and/or Corporate Guarantee for the proposed borrowings of subsidiary Xanatos Marine Ltd is the subsidiary company of Marine Electricals (India) Limited (MEIL) Mr. Vinay Uchil, Chairman & Executive Director, Mr. Venkatesh Uchil, Managing Director 20 Providing Security and/or Corporate Guarantee for the proposed borrowings of subsidiary Evigo Charge Private Limited is the subsidiary company of Marine Electricals (India) Limited (MEIL) Mr. Vinay Uchil, Chairman & Executive Director, Mr. Venkatesh Uchil, Managing Director 30
+Evigo Charge Private Limited is the subsidiary company of Marine Electricals (India) Limited (MEIL) Mr. Vinay Uchil, Chairman & Executive Director, Mr. Venkatesh Uchil, Managing Director 30 Providing Security and/or including raw materials, finished products, scrap and capital goods.
+Xanatos Marine Ltd is the subsidiary company of Marine Electricals (India) Limited (MEIL) Mr. Vinay Uchil, Chairman & Executive Director, Mr. Venkatesh Uchil, Managing Director 20 Providing Security and/or including raw materials, inished products, scrap and capital goods.
+Evigo Charge Private Limited is the subsidiary company of Marine Electricals (India) Limited (MEIL) Mr. Vinay Uchil, Chairman & Executive Director, Mr. Venkatesh Uchil, Managing Director 30 Providing Security and/ or including raw materials, inished products, scrap and capital goods.
+Narhari Engineering Works (Partnersip Firm Subsidiary of Marine Electricals (India) Limited (MEIL) Mr. Vinay Uchil, Chairman & Executive Director, 20 Providing Security and/or including raw materials, inished products, scrap and capital goods.
+Xanatech Synergies Private Limited is the subsidiary company of Marine Electricals (India) Limited (MEIL) Mr. Vinay Uchil, Chairman & Executive Director, Mr. Venkatesh Uchil, Managing Director and Ms. Tanuja Pudhierkar (Director) 50